ivotron/quiho-popper/paper/paper.md

 engineering practices: once a test has failed _quiho_'s checks, then proceed to make use of existing tools.

-**FGRUP Comparison**.
-The algorithm specified in @Sec:compare-fgrups is a straight-forward one.
-One could think of more sophisticated ways of doing FGRUP comparison and finding equivalences.
+**IRUP Comparison**.
+The algorithm specified in @Sec:compare-irups is a straight-forward one.
+One could think of more sophisticated ways of doing IRUP comparison and finding equivalences.
 For example, using the categories from @Tbl:stressng-categories, one could try to group stressors and determine coarse-grained bottlenecks, instead of fine grained ones.
 Another alternative is to do reduce the number of